-- In all this this report does not bring forward a comprehensive set of proposals.
-12. Although the consultation process raised many issues of concern, we have resisted the temptation.
-In choosing to work in this way the Working Group recognises and accepts it cannot address the large number of specific issues that have been raised. which are many, often complex and wide-ranging.
-Nevertheless, it has become clear that the overall need for a consistency of approach to clergy care and wellbeing is welcome, and to some extent, overdue.
-We have come to see our task as one of essentially benchmarking and enabling the work that is the responsibility of others to deepen and flourish, but also of providing for the future.
-We wish to instigate and inspire a conversation across the Church of England about the care and wellbeing of the clergy, which will lead to action by all those responsible - ministers themselves, local congregations and PCCs, bishops and dioceses, the National Church Institutions, the Retired Clergy Association of the Church of England, and charities and other organisations involved.
-We suggest that such a conversation needs to be full and ongoing, between the parties concerned as well as within the structures and institutions that make up the Church of England.
-The instigation of such a conversation is given structural and institutional shape at the end of our Report, with a series of steps which could be set in train across the Church through the making of an Act of Synod passed by the General Synod. - 13.
-There are a limited number of specific recommendations at the end of the paper which reflect concerns that either over-arch the whole Covenant or touch on matters we have considered especially important to highlight. - 14.
-Our Report is written with parochial clergy primarily in mind to provide the necessary focus for what we have to say.
-That is not to say that the content is not applicable to other contexts7, nor that we are making any implicit judgement about the worth of parish ministry vis-à-vis other ministries.
-Indeed, we very much hope that what we have to say will be of great value to those ministering in other contexts. - 15.
+- 10. There are a limited number of specific recommendations at the end of the paper which reflect concerns that either over-arch the whole Covenant or touch on matters we have considered especially important to highlight. - 11.
+Our Report is written with parochial clergy primarily in mind in order to provide the necessary focus for what we have to say.
+That is not to say that the content is not applicable to other contexts, nor that we are making any implicit judgement about the worth of parish ministry vis-à-vis other ministries.
+Indeed, we very much hope that what we have to say will be of great value to those ministering in other contexts. - 12.
 We have been very aware of the risk of presenting this report as special pleading for the clergy.
-As a result we have kept in mind throughout the report Setting God's People Free [SGPF],8 and have been at pains to keep the focus of our report on ensuring that the clergy of the Church of England are supported and cared for in such a way as enables their own ministry (and those with whom they share their ministry) to thrive.
-Healthy, supported clergy are also effective clergy, able to focus on others as they address their own needs with realism and resilience.
-Many contributors to our consultation process have noted that SGPF (a key priority in the Renewal & Reform programme of the Archbishops' Council) is part of a wider vision for cultural change in the church that brings its own stresses and challenges to those who need to adopt and deliver it. - 16.
+As a result we have kept in mind throughout the report Setting God's People Free, 6 and have been at pains to keep the focus of our report on ensuring that the clergy of the Church of England are supported and cared for in such a way as enables their own ministry (and those with whom they share their ministry) to thrive.
+Healthy, supported clergy are also effective clergy, able to focus on others as they address their own needs with realism and resilience. - 13.
 We have already emphasised the importance of encouragement.
 We could add the importance of mutual love as a shaping virtue.
 This has led us to focus on mutual care and accountability within the Church, encouraging clergy to enter openly into dialogue both with the local church/context where they serve and with the wider church.
-Therefore our report is shaped as a dialogue rather than a lengthy list of recommendations.
+This is why our report is shaped as a dialogue rather than a lengthy list of recommendations.
 In the field of care and wellbeing, it is not for the Working Group or the General Synod to impose themselves on the local church or its clergy; rather, this report is an attempt to express the mind of the church on clergy care and wellbeing at this moment, to be embodied in an Act of Synod, and to encourage the whole church to talk about these issues with a view to a shared approach, making changes together as they judge to be necessary.
-Where there are issues of specific concern, we name them in the recommendations towards the end of the report, but our tone and approach has been to try to enable and encourage rather than to insist.
+Where there are issues of specific concern, we name them in the recommendations towards the end of the report, but our tone and approach has been to try to enable and encourage rather than to insist. - 14.
+A number of members of the Working Party have raised the issue of trust as a vital element of any relationship of support and care.
+Trust is something that is given and earned and, where trust has broken down or is in short supply, none of our suggestions will easily be heard or appreciated.
+Nevertheless, we hope that, in inviting such a conversation as this, there is an opportunity to gain and offer trust afresh.
+Ministerial effectiveness and mutual care and accountability depend upon healthy, mature relationships; without trust, such relationships cannot thrive. - 15.
+We recognise the importance of monitoring and evaluating the progress of the implementation of the Covenant and its approach to clergy care and wellbeing.
+To that end, we propose towards the end of our report the establishment of a Monitoring Group, which can receive updates and responses over the coming years and make further